pantheon-systems/documentation/source/_docs/account-billing.md

 ## View Invoices
 1. Go to the User Dashboard and select **<span class="glyphicons glyphicons-cogwheel"></span> Account**, then click **Billing**.
 2. Click **View Invoices** for the credit card profile in question.
-3. Select **Download (.pdf)** to view the invoice in question.
+3. Select **View Invoice** next to the invoice in question.
 Depending on your browser, it will automatically download (e.g., FireFox) the file or open the file to be viewed in a new tab (e.g., Chrome).

 At this time, only invoices dating back to **January 2018** are available.
 If you need to access older invoices please [contact support](/docs/getting-support).